DannyBen/mister_bin/README.md

 # Usage patterns.
 You can use either a compact docopt notation, or provide
 # multiple usage calls.
-# The first two will create the same result as the last one.
 usage "app ls"
-usage "app ls --all"
 usage "app ls [--all]"
 usage "app new NAME"

 # Describe any subcommands
+# Note that this has an additional important use:
+# - For each command defined with the `command` directive, we will search
+#   for a method with the same name and a `_command` suffix.
+# - If no such method is found, we will call the generic `run` method.
 command "ls", "Show list of files" command "new", "Pretend to create a new application"